Mario J. Cariello

-Mario Joseph Cariello (January 23, 1907 – August 9, 1985) was an American lawyer, Democratic politician and judge from Queens, New York City.
+Mario Joseph Cariello (January 23, 1907 – August 9, 1985) was an American lawyer, Democratic politician, and judge from Queens, New York City.
+He served in the New York State Assembly, as Borough President of Queens, and as a justice of the New York Supreme Court.

-Life
+Early life and education

-Cariello was born on January 23, 1907, in Manhattan, New York City, but lived most of his life in Queens.
+Cariello was born on January 23, 1907, in Manhattan, New York City, to Italian immigrant parents who had arrived from Sorrento, Italy, in 1904.
+In 1911, the family moved to Queens, where he attended public schools.
 He was a 1924 graduate of Newtown High School in Elmhurst.

-He graduated from New York Law School in 1930, and practiced law in New York City.
+He attended Fordham University and then graduated from New York Law School in 1930.
+He was admitted to the bar in 1931 and practiced law in New York City.